inspircd/docs/docs/2/modules/ssl_openssl.md

 ##### Example Usage

-Listens for OpenSSL-encrypted IRC connections on the *:6697 endpoint:
+Listens for OpenSSL encrypted IRC connections on the *:6697 endpoint:

 ```xml
 <bind address="*"